-The University's tropical location also offers students unparalleled opportunities to experience unique field work, research stations and state-of-the-art facilities.
+JCU’s tropical location also offers students unparalleled opportunities to experience unique fieldwork, research stations and state-of-the-art facilities.

 A research intensive university

-A member of Innovative Research Universities Australia, the University conducts research of national and international significants using its network of research stations, centres and institutes including facilities in two UNESCO World Heritage sites; the Great Barrier Reef and the Wet Tropics of Queensland.
+JCU is also ranked above world standard in 35 areas of research, including veterinary sciences, neuroscience, public health and immunology (ERA 2015).
+A member of Innovative Research Universities Australia, JCU conducts research of international significance using its network of research stations, centres and institutes including facilities in UNESCO World Heritage sites; the Great Barrier Reef and the Wet Tropics of Queensland.

 - Cyclone Testing Station